Celebration of Life

 A passionate hot rod enthusiast, Steve was a skilled mechanic who loved working on cars and showcasing them at local and regional car shows.
 His enthusiasm for engines, craftsmanship, and community brought him lasting friendships and countless proud moments.
 Steve will be remembered for his strength, generosity, knowledge, and the quiet confidence with which he guided those around him.

 A celebration of life will be held on April 11, 2026 at Larkin Sunset Gardens, 1950 E. 10600 S. in Sandy.
 Service will begin in the chapel at 11 am with a reception noon-2 pm.
 We will cruise around the cemetery at 1:30 pm.
-Please bring your hot rods and hang out one last time.
+Please bring your hot rods and hang out with Steve one last time.
 In lieu of flowers, donations may be made to Shriner’s Children’s Salt Lake City Adaptive Bike Program.